 As you can see above the simplified schematic is a very simple design.

 Once that is done, you just set the number of slides and push go.
-You can see how it works in the video below.
+You can see how it works in the this video.

 Auto Slide Copier Result (click for full size):